ant31/antgent/README.md

 ### 2. Configuration

-AntGent uses a YAML file for configuration.
-Copy the example and customize it for your environment:

-1. Create a `localconfig.yaml` file.
-2. Configure your Temporal server address and LLM API keys.
+Create a `localconfig.yaml` file and configure your Temporal server address and LLM API keys.

 **Example `localconfig.yaml`:**
 ```yaml